nair0lf32/zer0ne-blog/content/posts/CTFs.md

 Now "why do I play those"? well...Let's just say I think It's a great way to practice in the cybersecurity field.
 Don't get me wrong you need way more than CTFs to be a cybersecurity professional, but you won't go far without CTF either.
 May you wanna be a penetration tester or an incident responder you might mostly find yourself in situations CTFs can perfect emulate and prepare you for.
 You might even "play" a CTF without realising it!

 "So..CTFs are games"?
-In my opinion, well they are gamified learning! having fun while learning? insane concept right?
+In my opinion, well they are Gamified learning! having fun while learning? insane concept right?
 But here is the thing:

 >CTFs are simulations and are mostly intended to be solved in a certain way chosen by the author.
 They can be very realistic or totally not.
 They mostly give you the "big picture" of what cybersecurity field is like.
 In real life things are a little different, and it's those differences that make you a professional

-Back to me now, I have always been a great computer science and IT enthusiast, and I went into many specialities fields (mostly web development)...But I could not "focus"
+Back to me now, I have always been a great computer science and IT enthusiast, and I went into many speciality fields (mostly web development)...But I could not "focus"
-On a single thing...I wanted to learn and know "everything" (we all know that's stupid)

-It's bad...really bad and I knew it, but hey...so much to learn.
+On a single thing...I wanted to learn and know "everything". we all know that's stupid but there is so much to learn.
 I was fiddling with "hacking" years ago in high school already, pretending to be a "hacker", fooling my friends with scripts anyone could find over a google search (basic script kiddie stuff...we all went there don't shame me)

 But after discussing with a friend that went into security at university, I realised I knew nothing...I then did what I do mostly when I have a problem, A google search